-Backpacks and/or Bags
+Backpacks and/or Bags and Coats

-Students are to leave all backpacks and bags in their locker during the school day.
-They are not allowed in the classrooms.
+Students are to leave backpacks, bags and coats in their locker during the school day...

 Bicycles

 Students may ride bikes to school; however, they are not allowed to ride the bike on the school grounds during the school day.
 The school will not be responsible for their security and recommend that they be parked in the bike racks and locked.